Explore the traditions of printmaking and book arts within an innovative studio practice.

 - Screenprinting washout area

-- Hundreds of wood and metal type cases
+- 100-plus cases of metal and wood type

 Additional resources for studio practice and research

 Our exceptional faculty are immersed in the local, national, and global printmedia arenas.
 With a focus on craft and conceptual investigation, their interests span various media beyond printmaking, including book arts, drawing, painting, photography, sculptural objects, textiles, and video.
 Faculty mentor you as you refine a socially conscious art practice that asks important questions and pushes the boundaries of craft.

 Anthea Black is a Canadian artist based in Toronto and the Bay Area.
 Her studio practice addresses queer and trans archives, collaboration, materiality, and moves between representation, experience and abstraction.
 Black’s artist-publishing work includes The HIV Howler: Transmitting Art and Activism newspaper and HANDBOOK: Supporting Queer and Trans Students in Art and Design Education, a queer and trans pedagogy project that took form as a collaborative letterpress book, and Reprinting the UNESCO Status of the Artist Archive 1980-2020.
 As a curator, Black's exhibitions include SUPER STRING (2005), No Place: Queer Geographies on Screen (2012-2016), Pleasure Craft (2016), and The Embodied Press: Queer Abstraction and the Artist Book touring through 2024.
 Black is an Associate Professor of Printmedia and Graduate Fine Arts at California College of the Arts, San Francisco.